Keibert Ruiz Player Props: Nationals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is ninth in MLB with a collective nine strikeouts per nine innings.
+- The pitching staff for the Mariners has a collective 9.1 K/9, the ninth-best in MLB.

-- The Mariners have a 3.83 team ERA that ranks seventh among all MLB pitching staffs.
+- The Mariners have a 3.82 team ERA that ranks seventh across all MLB pitching staffs.

-- Mariners pitchers combine to allow 76 home runs (one per game), the second-fewest in the league.
+- Mariners pitchers combine to allow 78 home runs (one per game), the fourth-fewest in the league.

+- Woo (1-1 with a 5.09 ERA and 25 strikeouts in 17 2/3 innings pitched) makes the start for the Mariners, his fifth of the season.

-- The right-hander last appeared on Wednesday against the New York Yankees, when he tossed five innings, allowing three earned runs while giving up four hits.
+- The righty last appeared on Thursday against the New York Yankees, when he tossed 5 1/3 scoreless innings while giving up two hits.

+- In four games this season, the 23-year-old has an ERA of 5.09, with 12.7 strikeouts per nine innings.
+Opponents are hitting .232 against him.

 © 2023 Data Skrive.
 All rights reserved.